Simo067m/comsocsci2024/docs/assignments.md

 #### Repository Setup

 - **Create a Private Repository**: Create a repository on GitHub or GitLab.
-This will allow us to review the commit history of each group member.
+This will allow me to review the commit history of each group member.
 Keep the repository private until the assignment deadline.
 - **Collaboration**: Work collaboratively on the assignment within your group.
 It's important that each member is familiar with all exercises.
 - **Jupyter Notebook**: Include a Jupyter notebook in your repository, named `Assignment1.ipynb` or `Assignment2.ipynb`, containing solutions to all exercises.
 - **First Cell Requirements**: The initial cell must contain a link to your GitHub repository and a contribution statement, explaining how you have divided work among members of the group.
-If you have worked together, but all commits to the repository were made by one (or two) specific member(s) of the group, explain why.
+If you have worked together, but all commits to the Github repository were made by one (or two) specific member(s) of the group, explain why.

 #### Submission Instructions

 - **Ensure the code runs**: Make sure that your notebook runs and all outputs are visible.
 I recommend selecting `Kernel -> Restart and run all cells` before submission.
 - **Verify Output**: Double-check that all outputs are correctly rendered.
-Remember that you'll be annoyed to get bad evaluations because no-one could see your plots.
+You'll be annoyed to get bad evaluations because no-one could see your plots or there were errors in the output.
 - **Upload to DTU Learn**: Submit the Jupyter notebook on DTU Learn.
 - **Make Repository Public**: Change your repository's visibility to public on the submission date.

-#### Compliance and Formatting
+#### Compliance

-- **Understand the Assignment**: Read questions thoroughly and ensure you understand them before answering.
+- **Understand the Assignment**: Read questions carefully and ensure you understand exactly what I ask before answering.
-- **Complete All Parts**: Address every sub-question to avoid missing out on parts of the assignment.
+- **Complete All Parts**: Make sure you address all sub-questions.
 - **Follow Instructions**: Follow any additional guidelines (specified in the assignment) regarding answer length, formatting, etc.

 #### Notebook Formatting

-To facilitate evaluation, please adhere to the following formatting rules:
+You shall follow these formatting rules:

 - **Divide Your Answers**: Do not solve all exercises in a single code cell.
 Organize your code according to the questions.
-- **Question Repetition**: For clarity, repeat the question you're answering above its corresponding answer.
+- **Question Repetition**: For clarity, repeat the question above its corresponding answer.
 - **Conciseness**: Provide clear and concise answers, respecting any word limits set.
 - **Code Documentation and Output formatting**: Include all necessary code and ensure it is well-documented and tidy.
 Avoid lengthy outputs and ensure there are no errors displayed.
 - **Plot Formatting**: Format your plots properly.
 Label axes on plots and include explanatory text.
 - **Use of References**: Cite references appropriately following academic standards.
 - **Objective Language**: Be precise, write in objective language (avoid: "I think ...", "In my opinion...", etc) - if you make an observation, support it with data.

-**Note**: Non-compliance with the above instructions could negatively impact your evaluation.
+**Important**: Non-compliance with the above instructions may negatively impact your evaluation (more on that below).

 ### Evaluation Criteria